-In addition to complying with this Code of Ethics and Conduct, accredited and recognised ministers have ongoing requirements subject to the Affirmation Oversight Team including Continuing Ministerial Development, Working With Children Check Clearance (or WWVP in the ACT) and Creating Safe Spaces Training (as outlined in Stage 6 of the Affirmation of Ministry Guidelines).
+In addition to complying with this Code of Ethics and Conduct, accredited and recognised ministers have ongoing requirements subject to the Affirmation Oversight Team including: according to the Affirmation of Ministry Guidelines, procedures for the Continuing Ministerial Development scheme, Working With Children

+Check Clearance (or WWVP in the ACT) and Creating Safe Spaces Training (as outlined in Stage 6 of the Affirmation of Ministry Guidelines).

-In accordance with Section 9 i) of the Affirmation of Ministry Guidelines, (April 2022 edition), any complaints received against a pastoral leader which pertains to theology and doctrine will be managed by the Affirmation Oversight Team and/or the Assembly Council.
+In accordance with Section 9 i) of the Affirmation of Ministry Guidelines, (April 2024 edition), any complaints received against a pastoral leader which pertains to theology and doctrine will be managed by the Affirmation Oversight Team and/or the Assembly Council.